Aditya10403/Java/md/CF.md

 ```

-## <a name="deque">Deque</a>
+## <a name="deque">Deque Interface</a>

-The `Deque` (Double Ended Queue) interface is part of the Java Collection Framework and represents a linear collection that supports element insertion and removal at both ends.
-It extends the `Queue` interface and provides more flexible operations than a regular queue.
+A linear collection that supports element insertion and removal at both ends.
+The name deque is short for "double ended queue" and is usually pronounced "deck".
+This interface defines methods to access the elements at both ends of the deque.

-- Extends the `Queue` interface.
+- extends the `Queue`, `SequencedCollection` interface.
 - Supports insertion and removal at both ends.
 - Can be used as a stack (LIFO) or queue (FIFO).
-- Does not permit `null` elements.
+- permits `null`.
+(But not recommended to do so.)

 ### Common Methods